saulhardman/autotyper/README.md

   interval: [200, 300], // Number or an array of 2 Numbers to randomise between (in milliseconds)
   autoStart: true, // Boolean or Number of milliseconds to delay start by
   loop: false, // Boolean or Number of loops
+  loopInterval: interval // Number or an array of 2 Numbers to randomise between (in milliseconds), defaults to `interval`
   emptyText: '\u00A0', // String to set the text to when the element is empty, defaults to the unicode literal 'no-break space' to preserve element height
 }
 ```